diazdc/diazdc-pfb2019/Pandas.md

 So far we've discussed building multidimensional objects like lists of lists and dictionaries of dictionaries from raw data.
 However, bioinformatics modules (and many others) will often **return** results in the form of Pandas **data frame** or **a matrix**.
 Further manipulation of these results will require some degree of Pandas operations.

 For example, you might need parse your RNA-seq results by a range of log fold changes and/or p-values.
-You can apply your knowledge of Python operators such as `>, <, ==, and, or, ...` to subset a data frame a reasonable size, and then export that object to an excel file (for your non-programmer friends).
+You can apply your knowledge of Python operators such as `>, <, ==, and, or, ...` to subset a data frame a to reasonable size, and then export that object to an Excel file (for your non-programmer friends).